-Degree-seeking students must maintain a cumulative grade point average (GPA) of at least 2.0 after completing the second year.
+Degree or certificate-seeking students must maintain a cumulative grade point average (GPA) of at least 2.0 at the end of each SAP review period.

-Repeated coursework is allowed, according to the CSM Academic Catalog, for C, D, and F grades.
+• Repeated coursework is allowed, according to the CSM Academic Catalog, for C, D, and F grades.
 The highest CSM grade earned will be used by the Registrar's Office to calculate cumulative GPA.